 1. Another Earth (2011)

 This was my favorite movie of 2011.
 I love the way it blended an absolutely heart wrenching emotional drama with a well-crafted sci-fi film.
 Both aspects were effective.
 All I’ll say is that the movie pertains to what the title implies; there seems to be another Earth that can be seen with the naked eye.
 The feeling that this looming planet imposes can be felt throughout in the tone.
 And I like that it poses the question of a literal and visible alternate reality.
-There were several scenes in this movie that were absolutely bone chilling and the feeling stuck with me for days.
+There were several scenes in this movie that were absolutely bone chilling and the feeling stuck with me for days.2.
+E.T. the Extra Terrestrial (1982)

 Like millions of others, this movie is etched in the framework of my childhood.
 Would I be the person I am today without this movie?
 The connection, both mental and emotional, that binds Elliott and E.T. is so beautiful.
 As soon as I turn on this film, there are tears in my eyes and they remain there for almost the entire movie.
-Although I've seen it countless times, that doesn't change the fact that I’m always scared about what will happen in the end.
+Although I've seen it countless times, that doesn't change the fact that I’m always scared about what will happen in the end.3.
+Signs (2002)

 This movie is beautiful because it puts you on edge, you find yourself waiting, just like the characters in the film, and wondering what will happen, as they do too.
 This movie’s eerie feeling makes you feel as though someone is standing behind you the entire time.
 It’s constantly building and the reason why it was so effective for me was that even when the movie ended, I felt like the story and the suspense were still out there somewhere, only not on film for us to see.
 The memorable and very emotional “last supper” scene is such a weird and striking scene.
-It feels as if you’re a voyeur peering through a window upon an extremely personal family scene.
+It feels as if you’re a voyeur peering through a window upon an extremely personal family scene.4.
+Close Encounters of the Third Kind (1977)

 Even if this isn't accurate depiction of what would happen if wayward aliens came upon Earth, it feels as if it is.
 The mockumentary style and realistic lighting especially lend to this feeling.
 Even the harsh sunlight in the film seems to shed an ugly light on the nastiness transpiring between the humans as they “help” these aliens.
 The creatures are depicted disgustingly, thanks to their actions and appearance, but their eyes and story still served to capture my empathy.